trustlines-protocol/clientlib/README.md

 $ yarn add trustlines-clientlib
 ```

-### Build from source
+#### Build from source

-If you want to build the library from source run
+If you want to build the library from source, you can run:

 ```bash
 git clone git@github.com:trustlines-protocol/clientlib.git